Frequently asked questions

-After we have a solid core and enter the public early access phase, we are absolutely going to take a look into food.
+You can expect more production chains in EA.
 We think there is a huge potential.
 There options like: processing food in factory, having a livestock or some different form of farming as well.
 Take a look at our roadmap for more details.

 What are the plans for naval battles & pirates in general?